mdn/content/files/en-us/web/http/headers/strict-transport-security/index.md

 Whenever the Strict-Transport-Security header is delivered to the browser, it will update the expiration time for that site, so sites can refresh this information and prevent the timeout from expiring.
-Should it be necessary to disable Strict Transport Security, setting the max-age to 0 (over a https connection) will immediately expire the `Strict-Transport-Security` header, allowing access via http.
+Should it be necessary to disable Strict Transport Security, setting the max-age to 0 (over an https connection) will immediately expire the `Strict-Transport-Security` header, allowing access via http.

 ## Preloading Strict Transport Security